Part of the Security audit

 What this check does

-SiteCurl checks every external script and stylesheet on your pages for the integrity attribute.
-External means hosted on a different domain than your site.
-Files from your own server are skipped because you control them directly.
+SiteCurl checks each external script and stylesheet on your pages for the integrity field.
+External means hosted on a domain other than yours.
+Files from your own server are skipped since you control them directly.

-The integrity attribute contains a cryptographic hash of the file's expected content.
-When the browser downloads the file, it computes the hash and compares it to the expected value.
-If they do not match, the browser refuses to use the file.
-This catches tampering, whether from a compromised CDN, a man-in-the-middle attack, or an accidental change on the hosting server.
+The integrity field holds a hash of the file's expected content.
+When the browser grabs the file, it runs the hash and compares.
+If they do not match, the browser blocks the file.
+This catches tampering from a hacked CDN, a network attack, or a bad change on the host server.

-SiteCurl reports how many external resources have SRI hashes and lists the ones that do not.
-If your site loads all scripts and styles from your own server, it passes automatically because there are no external resources to verify.
+SiteCurl shows how many external files have SRI hashes and lists those that do not.
+If your site loads all scripts and styles from your own server, it passes on its own since there are no external files to check.

 How this shows up in the real world

-Most websites load at least some files from external servers. jQuery from a CDN, Google Fonts, analytics libraries, payment scripts.
-Each of these files runs with full access to your page.
-If an attacker compromises the CDN or the external server, they can replace the file with a malicious version.
-Every site loading that file executes the attacker's code instead.
+Most sites load at least some files from outside servers. jQuery from a CDN, Google Fonts, tracking tools, payment scripts.
+Each file runs with full access to your page.
+If an attacker takes over the CDN, they can swap the file for a bad version.
+Each site loading that file runs the bad code instead.

-This is not theoretical.
-In 2018, an attacker compromised a widely used JavaScript library hosted on a CDN and injected code that stole cryptocurrency wallet credentials from thousands of websites.
-The sites had done nothing wrong.
-They loaded a trusted library from a trusted CDN.
-But the CDN was compromised, and without SRI, the browsers had no way to know the file had changed.
+This is not just theory.
+In 2018, an attacker took over a widely used JS library on a CDN and put in code that stole crypto wallet keys from thousands of sites.
+Those sites did nothing wrong.
+They loaded a trusted file from a trusted CDN.
+But the CDN was hacked, and without SRI, browsers had no way to know the file had changed.

-SRI works by locking the file to a specific version.
-You generate a hash of the file (sha256, sha384, or sha512) and include it in the HTML tag.
+SRI works by locking the file to one version.
+You make a hash of the file (sha256, sha384, or sha512) and put it in the HTML tag.
 If the file changes by even one byte, the hash will not match and the browser blocks it.
-Your page may show an error from the missing resource, but it will not run the tampered code.
+Your page may show an error from the missing file, but it will not run the bad code.

-The tradeoff is that SRI breaks when the external file is intentionally updated.
-If the CDN updates the library to a new version, the hash no longer matches.
-This means you need to update the hash in your HTML when you upgrade libraries.
-For most sites, this is a small price for the protection it provides.
+The cost is that SRI breaks when the file is changed on purpose.
+If the CDN ships a new version, the hash will not match.
+You need to update the hash in your HTML when you upgrade.
+For most sites, this is a small price for the safety it gives.

 Why it matters

-External scripts run with the same permissions as your own code.
-A compromised CDN script can read cookies, capture form input, redirect visitors, and exfiltrate data.
-Without SRI, your site trusts that every external server will always serve the correct file.
+External scripts run with the same rights as your own code.
+A hacked CDN script can read cookies, grab form input, send users away, and steal data.
+Without SRI, your site trusts that each outside server will always serve the right file.

-SRI is especially important for sites that handle sensitive data.
-If your page loads a payment script from an external CDN without SRI, a compromised CDN could swap in a script that captures credit card numbers.
-SRI prevents the tampered script from running.
+SRI matters most for sites that handle private data.
+If your page loads a payment script from a CDN without SRI, a hacked CDN could swap in a script that grabs card numbers.
+SRI stops the bad script from running.

-Security auditors and penetration testers flag missing SRI as a finding.
-For SaaS products selling to enterprise customers, SRI on external resources is a baseline expectation in vendor security questionnaires.
+Pen testers flag missing SRI as a finding.
+For SaaS tools sold to big buyers, SRI on outside files is a basic item in vendor security reviews.

 Who this impacts most

-E-commerce sites loading payment libraries, analytics scripts, and CDN-hosted frameworks are the most exposed.
-Each external script without SRI is a trust dependency on a server you do not control.
+Online stores loading payment tools, tracking scripts, and CDN-hosted code are most exposed.
+Each outside script without SRI is a trust link to a server you do not control.

-SaaS products embedding third-party widgets (chat, analytics, feature flags) load multiple external scripts per page.
-Each one is a potential entry point if the external server is compromised.
+SaaS tools that embed third-party widgets (chat, tracking, feature flags) load many outside scripts per page.
+Each one is a way in if the outside server is hacked.

-Marketing sites and blogs often load fonts, social sharing scripts, and analytics from external CDNs.
-While the risk is lower than for sites handling payment data, a compromised script can still redirect visitors or inject unwanted content.
+Marketing sites and blogs often load fonts, social sharing scripts, and tracking from CDNs.
+While the risk is lower than for sites with payment data, a hacked script can still send users away or inject bad content.

 How to fix it

-Step 1: Identify external resources.
-Run a SiteCurl scan to see which external scripts and stylesheets are missing SRI hashes.
-The scan lists specific URLs so you know exactly which files to address.
+Step 1: Find outside files.
+Run a SiteCurl scan to see which external scripts and stylesheets lack SRI hashes.
+The scan lists URLs so you know which files to fix.

 Step 4: Pin your library versions.
-SRI hashes are tied to a specific file.
-Use versioned URLs (like /lib@3.6.0/lib.min.js) instead of latest or unversioned URLs.
-This prevents the hash from breaking when the library releases a new version.
+SRI hashes are tied to one file.
+Use versioned URLs (like /[email protected]/lib.min.js) instead of latest or plain URLs.
+This stops the hash from breaking when the library ships a new version.

 Step 5: Update hashes when upgrading.
-When you update an external library, generate a new SRI hash for the new version.
-This is the tradeoff: SRI requires a manual step when upgrading, but it guarantees the file has not been altered.
+When you update a library, make a new SRI hash for the new version.
+This is the cost: SRI needs a manual step when upgrading, but it proves the file has not been changed.

 Common mistakes when fixing this

 Mistake 1.
-Forgetting the crossorigin attribute.
-SRI requires crossorigin="anonymous" on cross-origin resources.
-Without it, the browser may not perform the integrity check.
-Always include both attributes.
+Skipping the crossorigin field.
+SRI needs crossorigin="anonymous" on cross-origin files.
+Without it, the browser may not run the hash check.
+Always include both fields.

 Mistake 2.
-Using unversioned CDN URLs.
+Using URLs with no version.
 URLs like /lib/latest/lib.min.js change content when the library updates, breaking the SRI hash.
-Pin to a specific version so the file stays constant.
+Pin to a set version so the file stays the same.

 Mistake 3.
 Only adding SRI to scripts, not stylesheets.
-A compromised stylesheet can inject content, hide elements, or exfiltrate data through CSS.
+A hacked stylesheet can inject content, hide parts, or steal data through CSS.
 Add SRI to both <script> and <link rel="stylesheet"> tags.

 Mistake 4.
 Skipping SRI for 'trusted' CDNs.
-No CDN is immune to compromise.
-Even large providers have been breached.
-SRI protects you regardless of how trustworthy the CDN appears today.
+No CDN is safe from attack.
+Even large ones have been hacked.
+SRI guards you no matter how trusted the CDN seems today.

 How to verify the fix

-After adding SRI hashes, run another SiteCurl scan.
-The subresource integrity check should pass for all external resources.
-You can also verify manually: right-click the page, view source, and search for integrity= on your script and link tags.
+After adding SRI hashes, run a new SiteCurl scan.
+The SRI check should pass for all outside files.
+You can also check by hand: right-click the page, view source, and search for integrity= on your script and link tags.

-To test that SRI is working, temporarily change one character in the integrity hash and reload the page.
-The browser should block the resource and show an error in the console.
-If the file still loads with a wrong hash, the SRI setup is not working correctly.
+To test that SRI works, change one letter in the hash and reload the page.
+The browser should block the file and show an error in the console.
+If the file still loads with a wrong hash, the SRI setup is not right.

 The bottom line

-SRI hashes verify that files from external servers have not been tampered with.
-Every external script and stylesheet on your site should have an integrity attribute.
-Generate hashes at srihash.org, pin your library versions, and include the crossorigin attribute.
-It is a one-time setup per library that guards against CDN compromise.
+SRI hashes prove that files from outside servers have not been changed.
+Each external script and stylesheet on your site should have an integrity field.
+Make hashes at srihash.org, pin your library versions, and include the crossorigin field.
+It is a one-time setup per library that guards against CDN attacks.

 Example findings from a scan